La Salle Township, Ontario

 La Salle Township is a geographic township in the Unorganized North Part of Nipissing District in Northeastern Ontario, Canada.
-The Ontario Northland Railway, constructed in the early 20th century, runs through the southwestern tip of the township; the railway point of Diver is located on the railway.
+The Ontario Northland Railway, constructed in the early 20th century, runs through the southwestern tip of the township.

 Opimika Creek, a tributary of Lake Timiskaming, is in the township, as are — all or in part — the following lakes: Boland Lake, La Salle Lakes, Modder Lake, Opimika Lake, Raft Lake, Secord Lake, Serene Lake, Sucker Lake, Susy Lake.

 A Hydro One transmission line traverses the township from north to south.